The week in channel-land: New deals, channel reappearances and revenue tumbles

 Meanwhile, newly released financial results showed Dimension Data’s Kiwi operations recorded a widening loss – at $8 million – on decreased revenue for last financial year, while Hewlett-Packard New Zealand managed to turn things around to record a $10 million profit – despite seeing its revenue nearly cut in half.

-Lenovo hit the channel news not once, but twice, launching a new data centre partner program for the ANZ market, and a PC-as-a-service offering for New Zealand.
+Lenovo hit the channel news not once, but twice, launching a new data center partner program for the ANZ market, and a PC-as-a-service offering for New Zealand.

 Also launching a partner program locally was SonicWall which debuted its SecureFirst Partner Program for the local market, and took the wraps off new marketing and training features.